Swing in Plane with the Pitch

 These attack angles result in launch angles too low for homerun hitters with excellent power to maximize ball travel distance – the average trajectory of solid hits is a low liner or gapper.

-Swinging in the plane of the pitch, to increase the margin of error and ball exit speed, is a matter of achieving a slight upward angle of the swing plane (click on link for free article Measure and Track Attack Angle).
+Swinging in the plane of the pitch, to increase the margin of error and ball exit speed, is a matter of achieving a slight upward angle of the swing plane (click the link for our free article Measure and Track Attack Angle).
 The positive attack angle matches the downward slope of the pitched ball as it enters the hitting zone.

 - Spine Angle (see Dome X: Spine Angle).